chaione/chaitools-react-blueprint/README.md

 TypeScript is the new standard for all future ChaiOne front-end projects.
 But it's not mandatory.
 If you have particular requirements or project needs, ES6 or beyond is still supported in this template through Babel.

+### Webpack 2

+Webpack is the build tool we use to compiling and packing the application.
+The configuration files can be found at `configs/webpack`.

 ### Styling with Sass

 Sass is the default styling choices.
 We follow the widely used 7-1 pattern in most cases.
+A complete Sass guideline can be found [here](https://sass-guidelin.es).

 On top of Sass, React has made the inline class name changes very easy.
 With the combination of [classnames](https://github.com/JedWatson/classnames) packages, we can easily add or remove classes based on a component's state or a system state.